UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Fix DLC2 and DLC4 enemies not dropping shields.
 - Fix Siren COMs sometimes spawning with a blank part.
 - All porta-potties in The Droughts have standard loot definitions.
+- Plus Ultra - Fix the Cooldown not applying to certain Action Skills.
+- All-In - Fix the Cooldown not applying to certain Action Skills.
 - Allowing the Shooting Star shield to go through the world.
+- Caustic Coast - Make Shard Damage Scale with Level.
+- Asclepius - Fix the Nova damage not scaling with level.
+- Fixed Beef Plisken's loot drop pattern.

 #### Quest Changes:
-- Bumps up the gifts you get at the end of the DLC2 mission "Heart of Gold".
 - Buffs up the amount of cash you get from the malfunctioning slot machines during the DLC2 mission "Sisterly Love".
+- Shortens the Rakk-shooting contest during the "Life of the Party" quest from 90 seconds to 15 seconds.
+- Allows the mission "Childhood's End" to be picked up prior to entering Konrad's hold.
 - Ava's 'Invasion of Privacy' chest contains a legendary item in addition to The Boo.
+- Bumps up the gifts you get at the end of the DLC2 mission "Heart of Gold".
 - Prisa's Pop's loot stash has a guaranteed legendary.
+- Wainwright's chests in Knotty Peak are Jakobs-Only.
 - Vault of the Serpet ammo crates contain Eridium.
-- Wainwright's chests in Knotty Peak are Jakobs-Only.
-- Shortens the Rakk-shooting contest during the "Life of the Party" quest from 90 seconds to 15 seconds.

-#### Drop Location Changes:
-- Switch the Quadomizer and Duc on the Rampager and Dreg/Rage.
-- Switch the Messy Breakup and Ten Gallon on GenIVIV and Rax.

 #### Loot Pool Tweaks:
 - Add Mayhem 4 and Mayhem 6 exclusives to the world drop Legendary pools.
 Add Bekah, R.Y.N.A.H and The Hunt(er) to world drops.